Natchaphon-GameDev/Natchaphon-Sirisangsawang-Port/README.md

     </td>

  <td align="center">
-        <sub><b> - When: is a puzzle game in which you can control time.
+        <sub><b> When: is a puzzle game in which you can control time.
-Players must solve the puzzle at each stage to acquire an item for time travel.
+Players must solve the puzzle at each stage to acquire an item for time travel.<br>
-🏆 Joined Depa Game Accelerator Program Batch 2, gain a prize Nintendo Switch developer kit and the right to publish the game on the e-shop.
+🏆 Joined Depa Game Accelerator Program Batch 2, gain a prize Nintendo Switch developer kit and the right to publish the game on the e-shop.<br>
 🏆 Joined GAME TALENT SHOWCASE 2022, finalist of four rewards.
 </b></sub>
     </td>